 - Preheat oven to 350ºF.

-- In a saucepan, combine the coconut milk, chicken stock, mushrooms, ½ tsp salt, and ½ tsp pepper.
+- In a saucepan, combine the coconut milk, chicken stock, mushrooms, ½ teaspoon salt, and ½ teaspoon pepper.
 Bring to a boil and simmer for 10 minutes.
 Meanwhile, drain the cans of green beans and dump them into a medium casserole dish (see notes).

 - Pour the cream of mushroom soup you just made over the green beans and mix.
 Bake for 30 minutes.

 - Meanwhile, in a pot (preferably a large diameter and deep enough to attach a candy thermometer to the side), add 1 ½ inches of vegetable shortening.
 Alternatively, you can use a deep fryer and add fat according to the manufacturer’s specifications.
 Heat the pot of oil over medium-high heat until it reaches 360ºF.